-By hiring a Grinnell Workers’ Compensation lawyer, you will receive professional assistance in navigating the legal process and collecting necessary evidence.
+By hiring an Iowa Workers’ Compensation lawyer, you will receive professional assistance in navigating the legal process and collecting necessary evidence.
 A work injury from an employer’s failure to provide safety equipment is a serious grievance.
 As an injured worker, you will need to prove your injury occurred on the job and was caused by employer negligence in their failure to provide a safe working environment.

 Rights for a Safe Work Environment